Appearance

 ts

-const myJwtToken = await jwtToken.get();
+const myJwtToken = await jwt.get();TIP

-2. If the token provider resolves successfully, the token value is propagated to the queued .get() callers without invoking the token provider again:
+.get()call is made, while other calls to the same.get()method are queued. - If the token provider resolves successfully, the token value is propagated to the queued

 ts